 Model choice

-There appears to be no clear pattern between choice of either physical or BDM model and the four common metrics (Figure 6; Figure 7).
+There appears to be no clear effect of either physical or BDM model choice on resulting connectivity metrics (Figure 6; Figure 7).
 The BDM model CMS had consistent reported self-recruitment values between studies, but highly variable settlement success.
 The PTM has higher values than the median for self-recruitment, settlement success and dispersal distance.
 Icthyop had low settlement success values, except for two studies.
 Studies using HYCOM and POM had the largest ranges amongst the metrics.
 ROMS and HANSOM had the least variation of metrics for the common hydrodynamic models.

 Note: Potentially reduce these graphs to the most popular models (put the cut-off at 5%?)

-Figure 6: How four common connectivity metrics (self-recruitment, local retention, settlement success and dispersal distance) are influenced by choice of BDM
+Figure 6: Self recruitment (a), local retention (b), settlement success (c) and distance travelled (d) for each BDM used by studies in the review.
+Box plot represents …

 Figure 7: How four common connectivity metrics (self-recruitment, local retention, settlement success and dispersal distance) are influenced by choice of hydrodynamic model